craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. The Dampguard
 	D. The Nobles of Mountainhall

-4. Which of the following major companies is owned and operated by The Kingdom of Prosper?
+4. Which of the following merchant's companies is owned and operated by The Kingdom of Prosper?
 	A. The Northstone Family Trading Company
 	B. Golden Merchant's Company
 	C. The Harvord Trading Company